This model adapter will work for Mirror Drive Door G4s.

 Using a Firewire Device while having an Apple ROM Maxtor Hard Drive installed in your tower may result in that drive ceasing to function.
 Details are sketchy on this, my own testing hasn't experienced any problems, but please be aware that this is a potential problem.
 This has not been reported on MDD systems yet, but since it was reported when using ATX Power Supplies with other G4s, the possibility exists.

 Nearly all of the wires in a MDD connector are different from ATX, so it's easiest to remove all of the wires from the motherboard connector and start fresh.
-Before you start reinserting, you'll want to connect the ATX Power OK (Pin 8, Gray) to one of the 3.3v lines.

 Warning: